spotify/luigi/doc/configuration.rst

 metrics_collector
   Optional setting allowing Luigi to use a contribution to collect metrics about the pipeline to a third-party.
 By default this uses the default metric collector that acts as a shell and does nothing.
-The only currently available option is "datadog".
+The currently available options are "datadog" and "prometheus".

 [sendgrid]